masc-ucsc/docs/docs/pyrope/02-basics.md

 A `pipe` can update state internally and has one or more cycle delays.
-As such, `pipe` statements can do many calls to `comb` lambdas, but not to other `pipe` lambdas. `pipe` lambdas can only be called inside `mod` lambdas, where their outputs are consumed via `await[N]` with an explicit latency.
+As such, `pipe` statements can do many calls to `comb` lambdas, but not to other `pipe` lambdas. `pipe` lambdas can only be called inside `mod` lambdas, where their outputs are consumed via `stage[N]` with an explicit latency.